Categories

 By Page

-Aspiring to follow Jesus, married, dad to two young girls, work in IT industry, living in the Pacific Northwest.
+Aspiring to follow Jesus, dad to two young girls, work in IT industry, living in the Pacific Northwest.
 I enjoy playing acoustic guitar, home projects, building stuff, even yard work.

 Leave a Reply